 - Present the results of teacher research in a professional community

-- Reflect on personal challenges in the work carried out during the project.
+- Reflect on personal challenges for the type of work carried out during the practicum

 “How much will my graduate program cost?” and “How will I pay for it?” are two of the most common questions asked when considering continuing your education.
 Here is some basic information about tuition, financial aid, scholarships and Graduate Assistant opportunities.
 We encourage you to click the links on this page for additional information and resources.